raspberrypilearning/deck-of-cards/en/step_5.md

     return self._suit
 ```

 This means that wherever someone uses the value `my_card.suit` in their program, this function will be called.
 In this case, they will receive the value of `self._suit`.

-Decorators are language-specific to Python.
+--- collapse ---

+---
+title: What is the property decorator?
+---

+In object orientated programming **decorators** allow additional behaviour (or functionality) to be added to **class**.

+**Decorators** can be thought of as wrappers to functions, it contains the function but it also extends it, adding additional behaviour to it.

+The **property** decorator in Python wraps the **getter** function and adds additional functionality to it so it can be used as a property an **object**.

+--- /collapse ---

 ### Setter